charlesweir/BrickPython/docs/introduction.rst

 The Scheduler
 =============

-To make our coroutines work, we need something that coordinates them, and manages the interaction with the BrickPi.
+To make our coroutines work, we need something that coordinates them and manages the interaction with the BrickPi.
 These are the classes `Scheduler` and its derived class `BrickPiWrapper`.

 :class:`.Scheduler` handles coroutines, calling them regularly every 'work call' (50 times per second), and provides methods to manage them: starting and stopping them, combining them, and supporting features such as timeouts for a coroutine.